8:00 am Morning Coffee & Check In

 Synopsis

-Current ADC trials often exclude high-risk patients due to concerns about toxicity, but is this the best approach?
-This session will explore how we can better predict, manage, and personalize ADC-related toxicities rather than defaulting to exclusion.
+Current ADC trials often exclude high-risk patients due to concerns about toxicity – but is this the best approach?
+This session will explore how ADCs work and why they cause toxicity, how we can better predict and manage adverse events in the clinic (with a focus on breast cancer), and how new molecules may help overcome existing toxicity challenges.
+Rather than defaulting to exclusion, how can we move toward more personalized, risk-adapted ADC development?

 Join this workshop to discuss topics such as: